rushab101/ECE444-F2021-Lab3/README.md

 2)Non-Functional Requirement Improvement:

 Usability needs to be improved, hard to read and extract data, could be done by improving the overall UI and adding better diagrams and tables.
+Furthermore, there should be a better indication that the user's button clicks has be actually registered.